 Summer is almost here, and vacation season has officially begun.
 Whether you’re a beach or camping family, you don’t have to leave sleep behind as you pack your bags (or tent) and get ready to take off.
 What would you say if I told you that you and your kids could sleep well at home and while away?
 Would you roll your eyes so far into your head that you wondered if they would come back?
 It’s possible and I’m going to tell you how!
+Read this blog for all my best baby sleep travel tips.

 As a pediatric sleep consultant, travel is always one of the top questions I hear from current and past clients.
 Many parents are filled with anxiety, that they will stir the pot and suddenly have a child who has regressed back to waking up all night.
 It’s a legitimate concern and my clients have worked their butts off to get where they are.
 In fact, any parent who has sleep trained their baby or toddler knows that the struggle is real, but the reward is worth it.
+Read on for more baby sleep travel tips:

 My Checklist for Great Sleep While Traveling